tapaswenipathak/Getting-Started-With-Contributing-to-Open-Sources/README.md

 You can submit problems that you face while contributing to an open source project as an issue in this repository as well.

+You can ask your questions in [OpenSourceHelp](https://opensourcehelp.slack.com) Slack Community about how tos of open source.
+Request an invite [here](https://opensourcehelp.herokuapp.com).